radekg/yugabyte-db-multi-tenant-paas-demo/README.md

     up
 ```

-Initialize tenants, in another terminal:
+Wait for the log output to calm down and initialize tenants.
+Run these commands in another terminal:

 ```sh
 psql "host=localhost port=35432 dbname=yugabyte user=yugabyte" \